In Romans 1:26-27, Paul distinguishes ‘unnatural’ from ‘natural’, saying that homosexual acts among both women and men are ‘unnatural’.

 Jews saw homosexual sin as unnatural.
 For example:

 The language of ‘against nature’ is, therefore, perfectly clear.
 The evidence is overwhelming, in fact.
 The terminology was, in general, used to refer to whatever was not natural and, specifically, to homosexual relations.
-It was not used to refer to acting against one’s own inclinations or orientation, whichever that might be.
+It was not used to refer to acting against one’s own inclinations or orientation.
 To the point, Paul was not speaking about heterosexual persons acting against their heterosexual orientation in homosexual acts in Romans 1.26-27.
 The union of a male and a female was said to be in accordance with nature; that between two of the same biological gender was said to be against nature.

 The Laws of Nature